Transcranial MR-Guided High Intensity Focused Ultrasound

 Before the procedure

-The patient also receives a special advanced brain magnetic resonance image (MRI) scan that allows Dr. Shah to map the brain.
+The patient also receives a special advanced brain magnetic resonance image (MRI) scan that allows us to map the brain.

 Day of the procedure

-Dr. Shah and a movement disorders neurologist meet the patient.
-After a brief neurologic exam, the patient is taken to the Neuro MRgHIFU suite in Clements University Hospital.
+After a brief neurologic exam, the patient is taken to the Neuro MRgHIFU suite at William P. Clements Jr. University Hospital (CUH).
 A plastic frame is attached to the patient’s head to prevent motion during the procedure.
 The patient is then placed in the MRI scanner for treatment.

 Once the target is confirmed, higher-energy ultrasound waves are delivered.
-When this is finished, the procedure is complete, and the head frame is removed.
+When this part of the process is finished, the procedure is complete, and the head frame is removed.

 A follow-up MRI exam is performed, and then the patient is taken to a recovery area for two hours.
-After recovery, the patient is discharged from the hospital with instructions to follow up with Dr. Shah in two days.
+After recovery, the patient is discharged from the hospital with instructions to follow up with the doctor in one to two days.

 After the procedure